atamis/atamis.me/content/posts/2022-02-20-weak-heterosexuality.md

 nor Weakly Homosexual.

-Polyamorous relationships could involve three people with gender and any number of agender people and the sexuality of the relationship would be defined by the genders of the three people with gender and the agender people would not contribute to the definition of sexuality of the relationship.
+Polyamorous relationships could involve three people with gender and any number of agender people and the orientation of the relationship would be defined by the genders of the three people with gender and the agender people would not contribute to the definition of sexual orientation of the relationship.

-[^1]: You'll have to forgive this author for not giving a formal definition of
+[^1]:
-    Strong Heterosexuality.
+    You'll have to forgive this author for not giving a formal definition of Strong Heterosexuality.
 Its proponents (which do not include this author) are disinclined to encourage thought in this direction and give only informal definitions.
 In fact one might be lead to think, based on the